mBurse provides customized vehicle reimbursement solutions & mileage apps you need to support your organization's mobile employees.

 Company liability for employee accidents

 When an employee causes an accident, the employee's car insurance kicks in.
-If the employee's insurance coverage is not high enough to cover the damages, problems arise.
+If the employee's insurance coverage is insufficient to cover the damages, problems arise.
 The victims will likely seek money from the employer's insurance.
 This is why it is important to require employees to carry robust insurance coverage.

 Verifying driver insurance compliance

 Another best practice is to verify auto insurance every six months.
 (This frequency matches the policy renewal schedule.)
-Requiring each employee to upload their auto insurance declarations page will help cover employees with appropriate levels of insurance.
+Requiring each employee to upload their auto insurance declarations page will help ensure employees have appropriate levels of insurance.
 This policy will in turn reduce the risk of vicarious liability for accidents.

 2. Insurance compliance and employee protection

-Not all employers remember to factor auto insurance into a car allowance or reimbursement program.
+Not all employers remember to factor in auto insurance when setting up a car allowance or reimbursement program.
 Requiring proof of insurance for reimbursements helps ensure the insurance premiums are covered.

 Fair reimbursement for car insurance